andrewtavis/poli-sci-kit/README.md

 # Appointment

 [appointment.methods](https://github.com/andrewtavis/poli-sci-kit/blob/master/poli_sci_kit/appointment/methods.py) includes functions to allocate parliamentary seats based on population or vote shares.
-Arguments to allow allocation threshholds, minimum allocations per group, tie break conditions, and other election features are also provided.
+Arguments to allow allocation thresholds, minimum allocations per group, tie break conditions, and other election features are also provided.
 Along with deriving results for visualization and reporting, these functions allow the user to analyze outcomes given systematic or situational changes.
-The [appointment.metrics](https://github.com/andrewtavis/poli-sci-kit/blob/master/poli_sci_kit/appointment/metrics.py) module further provides diagnostics to analyze the results of elections, apportionments, and other politcal science scenarios.
+The [appointment.metrics](https://github.com/andrewtavis/poli-sci-kit/blob/master/poli_sci_kit/appointment/metrics.py) module further provides diagnostics to analyze the results of elections, apportionments, and other political science scenarios.

 A basic example of political appointment using poli-sci-kit is: